 Individual Service Events

-The following are events that members have identified.
-You can RSVP to the contact listed or just signup/show up as appropriate.
-If you know of events that RMCCers might be interested in, please let Kathryn know at firstname.lastname@example.org
+If you know of events that RMCCers might be interested in, please let Anne know at email@example.com

 As RMCC members, we have opportunities to combine our paddling passion with service projects.
-The following are projects that we are investigating for 2020 and beyond.
-If you are interested in them, please let me know (Kathryn at email@example.com) and I will follow-up with you with additional planning.
-If you have other ideas, please let me know and we can investigate the options and see who else might be interested.
+We are investigating projects for future participation.
+If know of projects we should consider, please let me know (firstname.lastname@example.org) and we can investigate the options and see who else might be interested.

 Wildlands Restoration Volunteers – https://www.wlrv.org/